 Hayon Park, Ph.D., is Assistant Professor of Art Education in the School of Art at George Mason University.
 Dr. Park also serves as the Associate Director of the Center for the Study of Childhood Art.
-Dr. Park previously held faculty appointments at the University of Arkansas and the University of Dayton, where she taught undergraduate courses in art and visual culture education.
+Dr. Park previously held faculty appointments at the University of Arkansas, the School of the Art Institute of Chicago, and the University of Dayton, where she taught undergraduate courses in art and visual culture education.
 Interested in the pedagogy and practices of art and art education, Dr. Park’s research explores the politics, ethics, and aesthetics of children's art through reconceptualist, post-structural, and post-developmental perspectives.
 Her research has appeared in national peer-reviewed journals in art education and in other edited volumes at the intersection of visual arts education and early childhood studies.
 She has also presented her research at international and national conferences in art education and early childhood education.
-Dr. Park is author of The politics of children’s art: Towards an emancipatory art pedagogy (2022, Bloomsbury) and co-editor with Dr. Christopher Schulte of Visual Arts with Young Children: Practices, Pedagogies, and Learning (2021, Routledge).
+Dr. Park is author of Rancière and Emancipatory Art Pedagogies: The Politics of Childhood Art (2023, Bloomsbury) and co-editor with Dr. Christopher Schulte of Visual Arts with Young Children: Practices, Pedagogies, and Learning (2021, Routledge).
 Dr. Park earned her Ph.D. and MS in Art Education from The Pennsylvania State University and a BFA in Painting from Ewha Womans University.

 Jeffrey M. Cornwall, Ph.D., is Assistant Professor of Art Education at Colorado State University.
 Dr. Cornwall serves as Associate Director of the Center for the Study of Childhood Art.
 Informed by post-structural thinking and theories of affect, his research focuses on children’s learning and making within the public elementary school by engaging critical research and artistic methodologies to think and make with and alongside children.
 Dr. Cornwall began his journey in art education and study of children’s art as the art teacher at Edgemont Elementary school in Utah.
 His research has appeared in journals such as Qualitative Inquiry, Visual Arts Research and Studies in Art Education as well as international edited volumes Visual Arts with Young Children: Practices, Pedagogies, and Learning and Postdevelopmental Approaches to Childhood Research Observation.
 Dr. Cornwall earned his Ph.D. in Art Education for The Pennsylvania State University and MA and BA in Art Education from Brigham Young University.